lsaffre/blog/docs/topics/why_free.rst

-A text titled "Unavoidable Ethical Questions About Open Source" [#scu_questions]_ published by the Santa Clara Univerity in Silicon Valley is formulated as a series of ethical questions which express common arguments against free software.
-Here are these questions, together with my answers:
+A text titled "Unavoidable Ethical Questions About Open Source" [#scu_questions]_ published by the Santa Clara Univerity in Silicon Valley expresses common arguments against free software.
+The text is formulated as a series of "ethical" questions.
+I perceive these questions as "wrong" because they are drifting away from the important point.
+However we need to answer such questions, so here they are, together with my answers:

 - **Is human knowledge advanced by full and free access to all